engonzal/ansible_role_node/README.md

-### Ansible Roles: Package
+### Ansible Roles: Node

-Module to install a list of packages.
+Role to install the Node Version Manager and Nodejs

 #### Role Variables
 To install node under the ansible users directory (sudo not required):